yunnie05/DS-project/README.md

   - Evaluation metrics like accuracy_score, classification_report, confusion_matrix, roc_curve, roc_auc_score, precision_score, recall_score, and f1_score.
 ### Other Libraries
 - deepcopy: Used to create deep copies of objects.
+- streamlid: is an innovative software solution designed to enhance streaming experiences by providing advanced stream management tools and real-time analytics.

 ## Installing Dependencies